-Nearly 500 registered meth labs can be found throughout Florida.
+Nearly 500 registered meth labs can be found throughout the state of Florida.
 Meth, or methamphetamine, is a powerful type of amphetamine (a stimulant) and synthetic drug.
 Common names are crystal meth, crank, ice, or speed.
 It can be administered in several ways, including by smoking, snorting, injecting, or taking orally.
 It is classified as a Schedule II controlled substance under federal and state law.

 Possession of Methamphetamines

 Possessing even a small amount of methamphetamines is a third-degree felony in the state of Florida.
-An alleged offender who is in actual or constructive possession of fewer than 14 grams of methamphetamine can face up to five years in prison, a fine of up to $5000 and a suspended driver’s license.
-If you face such charges, your licenses could be suspended for up to a full year.
+An alleged offender who is in actual or constructive possession of fewer than 14 grams of methamphetamine can face up to five years in prison, a fine of up to $5,000, and a suspended driver’s license.
+If you face such charges, your license could be suspended for up to a full year.

 One who is charged with the sale, manufacture, or delivery of methamphetamine or one who is charged with possession with intent to sell, manufacture, or deliver fewer than 14 grams of meth faces second-degree felony charges.
 If you are convicted of such a crime, you could face up to 10 years in prison, a fine of up to $10,000, and have your license suspended for one year.